Welcome to Cheshire Lasers Blog.

 Alternatively, Ellanse can be used as a collagen stimulator to improve skin texture and tighten skin.
 The result is plumper, smoother, less wrinkly skin.

 Profhilo is a skin booster engineered for ‘skin remodelling’.
 It is made from hyaluronic acid, like many dermal fillers.
-However, rather than filling lines, it to promotes collagen and elastin growth to reduce skin laxity and also boosts skin hydartion.
+However, rather than filling lines, it promotes collagen and elastin production to reduce skin laxity and boost skin hydration.

 This treatment is slightly uncomfortable but is quick and easy to perform.

-Cheshire Lasers now offers a range of injectable skin Boosters including PRP which are alternatives to Dermal Fillers.
+Cheshire Lasers now offers a range of injectable skin Boosters which are alternatives to Dermal Fillers.

 Non-Invasive Energy Devices: